What to do if you're not receiving your essential checks

 Our guide, Are You Really Getting Your 15?
 (PDF, 219KB) tells you what each check should look like, and has tips for what you can do if there are any health checks you haven't had this year.

-It may be that you have been waiting a long time for your diabetes check up, have problems arranging your appointment, or are not receiving the checks you should be.
-You may find it helpful to take along a copy of the 15 healthcare essentials checklist and use this as an aid to discussion.
-You can explain that you have received the information on the 15 healthcare essentials for diabetes and would like to know how you can access the necessary checks.
+Maybe you've been waiting a long time for your diabetes check up, are having problems arranging an appointment, or are not getting all the checks you should be.
+You might find it helpful to take along a copy of the 15 healthcare essentials checklist and use this to explain that you would like to know how you can access the necessary checks.

 Making a complaint